 1965: When followed home from a meeting of Canadian Nazis,Henryk Van der Windt tells the Toronto Star that he working under cover for the Canadian Jewish Congress who had hired him to spy on Nazi leader John Beattie.
 For more on this see “Delayed Impact” by Frank Bialystok.

-1966(7th of Tammuz, 5726): Sixty-six year old Mose “Moe” Solomon whose major league career consisted of two games with the New York Giants passed away today.
+1966(7th of Tammuz, 5726): Sixty-five year old Columbus, Ohio native Mose “Moe” Solomon whose major league career consisted of two games with the New York Giants passed away today.

-1967: After 1,530 performances Neil Simon’s “Barefoot in the Park” finished its first Broadway run toay.
+1967: After 1,530 performances Neil Simon’s “Barefoot in the Park” finished its first Broadway run today.

 1968: Herb Gray began serving as a Member of Parliament for Windsor West.

-1968: “The Secret Life of an American Wife” directed, produced and written by George Axelrod and sarring Walter Matthau was released today in the United States.
+1968: “The Secret Life of an American Wife” directed, produced and written by George Axelrod and starring Walter Matthau was released today in the United States.

 1972: Sir Joshua Abraham Hassan began serving his second term as Chief Minister of Gibraltar.